togashidm/Machine-Learning-ExerciseTracking/README.md

 **5.1.
 Data Preparation - Removing redundant variables by a correlation matrix**

 The data variables may be correlated to each other, which it may lead to redundancy in the model (*_assumption_*).
 By using `findCorrelation` from the *caret* package, we can obtain the correlation matrix between the data variables.
-The function can plot the entity data set to visualise those correlations (See Figure 1).
+The function can plot the data set to visualise those correlations (See Figure 1).
 The plot makes it less difficult to choose the threshold of the correlation coefficient in  order to remove redundant variables.
 I chose an absolute value for correlation coefficient of 0.90 as the threshold.
 Seven (7) other variables can be dropped.
 ```R
     library(caret)
     library(corrplot)